Lecturers

 Topics

-Data Science, Global Optimization, Mathematical Modeling, Financial Applications, AI
+Data Science, Global Optimization, Mathematical Modeling, Financial Applications, AIBiography

 Panos Pardalos was born in Drosato (Mezilo) Argitheas in 1954 and graduated from Athens University (Department of Mathematics).
 He received his PhD (Computer and Information Sciences) from the University of Minnesota.
 He is a Distinguished Emeritus Professor in the Department of Industrial and Systems Engineering at the University of Florida, and an affiliated faculty of Biomedical Engineering and Computer Science & Information & Engineering departments.